Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 3. conditions of existence.

 Species composition of phytocenosis.
-The existing phytocenosis has its own physiognomy and certain signs.
-The most important sign phytocenosis is floristic composition- a set of plant species included in the phytocenosis.
-The number of species that make up the phytocenosis may be different.
-Phytocenoses consisting of a single plant species are very rare in nature.
-Single-species phytocenoses formed by lower plants are usually denoted by the word "colony".
-In the case when one type of higher plant, “thicket”, takes part in the formation of a phytocenosis, the name of the higher plant that is part of the phytocenosis (nettle thickets, raspberry thickets, etc.) is placed next to the word “thicket”.
+The established phytocenosis has its own physiognomy and certain characteristics.
+The most important feature phytocenosisstated floristic composition- a set of plant species included in a phytocenosis.
+The number of species included in the phytocenosis may vary.
+Phytocenoses consisting of one plant species are very rare in nature.
+Single-species phytocenoses formed by lower plants are usually designated by the word “colony”.
+In the case when one type of higher plant, a “thicket,” takes part in the formation of a phytocenosis, next to the word “thicket” is placed the name of the higher plant that is part of the phytocenosis (nettle thickets, raspberry thickets, etc.).

 In nature, there are predominantly complex phytocenoses, which include not only higher plants, but also lower plants.
-The total number of species found in the composition of the phytocenosis throughout the area occupied by it depends on the conditions of existence (habitat conditions) of the phytocenosis and the history of its development.
-At the same time, the size of the area occupied by the phytocenosis is also of considerable importance.
-The number of species registered on the accounting site, established within the described phytocenosis, gives an idea of its species richness and species diversity.
+The total number of species found in the phytocenosis over the entire occupied area depends on the conditions of existence (habitat conditions) of the phytocenosis and the history of its development.
+The size of the area occupied by the phytocenosis is also of considerable importance.
+The number of species registered on the registration site located within the described phytocenosis gives an idea of its species richness and species diversity.

 Phytocenosis (from the Greek φυτóν - “plant” and κοινός - “general”) is a plant community that exists within the same biotope.
-It is characterized by the relative homogeneity of the species composition, a certain structure and system of relationships between plants with each other and with the external environment.
+Characterized by relative homogeneity of species composition, a certain structure and system of relationships between plants and each other external environment.
 Phytocenoses are the object of study of the science of phytocenology (geobotany).

-Phytocenosis is a part of biocenosis along with zoocenosis and microbiocenosis.
+Phytocenosis is part of the biocenosis along with zoocenosis and microbiocenosis.
 The biocenosis, in turn, in combination with the conditions of the abiotic environment (ecotope) forms a biogeocenosis.
-Phytocenosis is the central, leading element of biogeocenosis, as it transforms the primary ecotope into a biotope, creating a habitat for other organisms, and is also the first link in the circulation of matter and energy.
-Soil properties, microclimate, composition of the animal world, such characteristics of biogeocenosis as biomass, bioproductivity, etc., depend on vegetation.
-In turn, the elements of phytocenosis are plant cenopopulations - aggregates of individuals of the same species within the boundaries of phytocenoses.
+Phytocenosis is the central, leading element of biogeocenosis, as it transforms the primary ecotope into a biotope, creating a habitat for other organisms, and is also the first link in the cycle of substances and energy.
+The properties of soils, microclimate, the composition of the animal world, such characteristics of biogeocenosis as biomass, bioproductivity, etc., depend on vegetation.
+In turn, the elements of phytocenosis are cenopopulations of plants - collections of individuals of the same species within the boundaries of phytocenoses.

 The layering was first described by the Austrian scientist L. Kerner in 1863.
-In the spruce forest, he distinguished: tree layer, fern layer and moss layer.
+In the spruce forest, he distinguished: the tree layer, the fern layer and the moss layer.
 Then the Swedish scientist Gult identified 7 tiers in the forests of northern Finland:

 3. undergrowth,